The UK’s first exhibition of this 20th century Italian artist documents his journey to abstract art - Mature Times

 Longhi’s monograph also had a lifelong and profound influence on the American painter Philip Guston (Tate Modern’s retrospective of 2023) who was Calderara’s contemporary, both artists dying of heart attacks in June, two years apart.

-When Guston, celebrated as a New York Abstract Expressionist along with his high school friend, Jackson Pollock, returned to figurative painting in an infamous 1970 exhibition, he fled to Italy, where he first encountered the Renaissance artists in the 1940s, to escape the scathing reviews.
-Calderara faced the same rejection on his new direction, although his new work was widely exhibited abroad.
+When Guston, celebrated as a New York Abstract Expressionist along with his high school friend, Jackson Pollock, returned to figurative painting in an infamous 1970 exhibition, the reviews were so scathing that he fled to Italy, where he first encountered the Renaissance artists in the 1940s.
+Calderara faced the same rejection on his new direction, although his new, abstract work was widely exhibited abroad.
 Today, his art and that of international artists with whom he established relationships, are displayed for the public in the artist’s former villa-studio in Vacciago.